-A platform connecting Black millennial family caregivers to information, resources, and each other.
+A program of Love Labor Project, connecting historically historically marginalized millennial caregivers to information, resources, and each other.

 On March 1, 2021 Our Turn 2 Care merged with Love Labor Project!

 Aisha Adkins, founder of Our Turn 2 Care will now serve as Co-Executive Director of Love Labor Project, and OT2C will steer its BIPOC, LGBTQIA+ focus!